 Our sound environments are getting noisier and noisier, and this has the effect of making it more difficult to be heard clearly even in seemingly insulated room environments.
-The only way to address this is through better sound engineering and treatment of the rooms (like sound proofing), a designing an audio system that places microphones and speakers in the right spots to achieve good clarity and audibility for all participants.
+The only way to address this is through better sound engineering and treatment of the rooms (like soundproofing), designing an audio system that places microphones and speakers in the right spots to achieve good clarity and audibility for all participants.
 Most importantly fixing these problems later is more expensive and causes more disruption to the use of the room than getting it right the first time.

 Underestimating the value of automation in eliminating waste

 Because monitoring and measuring wastage (of power, time, equipment and rooms) is not yet a very high priority to many businesses, they usually don’t have a sense of how much they can save and improve productivity by.
 This means that the degree of impact that automation features can deliver – by helping save time and effort – is much underestimated.
 Automated sensors can do this task with less friction and greater effectiveness than new usage policies – which take a long time to bring about the kind of changes in usage and habits that the elimination of waste requires.
-Room booking and scheduling interfaces use software to manage room utilisation and eliminate inconveniences caused by double-booking.
+Room booking and scheduling interfaces use software to manage room utilization and eliminate inconveniences caused by double-booking.

-Not addressing quality of power supply sufficiently
+Not addressing the quality of power supply sufficiently

-Poor quality of power is a common problem across India, and one that we have to deal with for many reasons.
+Poor quality of power is a common problem across India and one that we have to deal with for many reasons.
 However, in our experience, the standards of what is considered acceptable power even within business environments are lower than what’s needed for many electronic devices.
 Specifically, the earthing of power in almost any building leaves a lot to be desired (there should be NO current — 0 volts on the earthing terminal) and is often the cause of device failure which requires expensive replacements.
-The long term impact on the life and performance of all your equipment is considerable and has a direct impact on a projects long term ROI.
+The long term impact on the life and performance of all your equipment is considerable and has a direct impact on projects long term ROI.